GRaCE: Balancing Multiple Criteria to Achieve Stable, Collision-Free, and Functional Grasps: Background and Related Work

 \section{Background and Related Work}

-\method{} is a modular framework for optimizing 6-DoF grasps.
+\method{} is a probabilistic framework for optimizing 6-DoF grasps.
 It builds upon related work on 6-DoF grasp candidate generation and prior work on the optimization of multiple criteria specified via rule/constraint hierarchies.
-We briefly review these two topics in this section.
+We briefly review these topics in this section.

 \para{6-DoF Grasp Filtering and Refinement.} Generating appropriate 6-DoF grasping remains an active area of research.
 One common approach is to first \emph{sample} a set of grasp, either through data-driven methods~\cite{mousavian20196,taunyazov2023refining}, heuristics~\cite{ten2017grasp} or a combination of both~\cite{liang2019pointnetgpd}, then \emph{filter} the grasps using evaluators to select the most promising candidates for execution.
 This sample-and-filter approach is common and can be very effective in practice~\cite{ten2017grasp}.
 However, it can be time-consuming in complex environments even with state-of-the-art samplers, especially the optimal grasp regions are small.